intersective/cutie-app/README.md

  - install the Xcode Command Line tools (either from Xcode, or running `xcode-select --install`)
  - run `sudo gem install cocoapods` to install cocoapods
  - run `pod repo update` to update Cocoapods
- - run `npx cap add ios` to add ios folder
  - run `npx cap open ios` to open the project in Xcode

 ### Electron
- - run `npx cap add electron` to add electron folder
  - run `npm run electron:start` to launch the Electron instance

-After code changes, in order to test the code on Android/IOS/Electron, run `npm run build`
+After code changes, in order to test the code on Android/IOS/Electron, run `npm run build`.

+If there are dependency changes, run `npx cap sync`